V-Sekai/manuals/prototypes/20230908-bendable-screen-generative-assistant.md

 ## The Backdrop

-V-Sekai is a platform that enables the creation of generative AI using the Godot engine.
-This AI can be displayed on a device with an OLED display and incorporates various sensors and a posing compute module.
-The platform also supports direct importing of VRM1 avatars.
+The primary challenge lies in leveraging GGML, a C++ library for standalone offline large language model inference, for both conversation interactions (openllama) and voice commands (whisper).
+Our objective is to develop a digital assistant, but the intricacies of game development present significant obstacles.

 ## The Challenge

-The primary challenge lies in utilizing GGML for both conversation interactions (openllama) and voice commands (whisper).
-The objective is to develop a digital assistant, but the intricacies of game development present significant obstacles.

-## The Strategy
+Our proposed strategy is to concentrate solely on voice interactions and a speech-to-text interface using GGML, excluding Python.
+This approach necessitates a profound understanding of GGML and its applications in creating an interactive and responsive AI capable of effectively processing and responding to voice commands.

+We aim to bypass embedded software development and connect the portrait mode display directly to the compute module, while also avoiding holograph displays.

 The proposed strategy is to focus solely on voice interactions and a speech-to-text interface using GGML, excluding Python.
 This approach requires a deep understanding of GGML and its applications in creating an interactive and responsive AI that can effectively process and respond to voice commands.

-Our goal is to avoid embedded software development and connect the portrait mode display directly to the compute module, while also steering clear of holograph displays.

-## The Upside

-The potential benefit is the creation of a unique digital assistant that harnesses the power of generative AI.
-This could transform how we interact with technology and pave the way for new possibilities in the field of AI.
+The potential upside is the creation of a unique digital assistant that harnesses the power of generative AI.
+This could revolutionize how we interact with technology and open up new possibilities in the field of AI.

 ## The Downside